 By Chere Di Boscio

-In fact, the Environmental Working Group’s (EWG’s) consistently rates Axe, Old Spice, and other commercial body sprays and deodorants as moderate-to-high health hazards.
-Far from transforming men into virile beasts as the ads for these products suggest, the sprays may impede men’s chances of reproducing, as a recent analysis of popular men’s body sprays confirmed that many contain chemicals that can disrupt male hormones and damage sperm.
+Body sprays and aerosol deodorants contain toxins like hormone-disrupting phthalates and synthetic musks, which have been associated with serious health risks, including heart disease.
+In fact, the Environmental Working Group’s (EWG’s) consistently rates Axe, Old Spice, and other commercial body sprays, deodorants and perfumes as moderate-to-high health hazards.
+Far from transforming men into virile beasts as the ads for these products suggest, the sprays may ironically impede men’s chances of reproducing, as a recent analysis of popular men’s fragrances confirmed that many contain chemicals that can disrupt male hormones and damage sperm.

-But these chemicals also have immediate effects on many full grown adults, too, including triggering asthma, eye and throat irritation, dermatitis, and more.
+But these chemicals also have immediate negative health effects on many full grown adults, too, including triggering asthma, eye and throat irritation, dermatitis, and more.
+The manufacturers surely know it, too – otherwise why would there be warnings on the back of Lynx canisters that advise ‘use in short bursts in well ventilated spaces’; ‘avoid prolonged spraying’ and ‘keep out of reach of children’?

-Here is just a short list of common ingredients in the most popular body sprays and deodorants:
+Wondering what those fragrance ingredients that go into perfumes, body sprays and deodorants are?
+Here is just a short list of common chemicals in the most popular brands.

 1. Butane, Isobutane and Propane